-April- June 2006 Update: Final reports have been prepared and accepted by the project advisory committee.
+The project advisory committee accepted the final reports.
 Part I is titled "Pay-As-You-Drive Experiment Finding" and Part II is titled "Potential Public Policy Implications of Pay-As-You Drive Leasing and Insurance Products."
-Results of the demonstration were reported to the Transportation Research Forum at New York University in late March.
+In late March, the results from the demonstration were reported to the Transportation Research Forum at New York University.

-For More Information Contact: Kenneth R. Buckeye, Mn/DOT, ph: 651.296.1606, Fax: 651.215.0443, E-mail: kenneth.buckeye@dot.state.mn.us; Jeffrey Buxbaum, Cambridge Systematics, Inc. 617.354.0167, E-mail: jbuxbaum@camsys.com.
+For More Information Contact: Kenneth R. Buckeye, Mn/DOT, ph: (651) 296-1606, Fax: (651) 215-0443, E-mail: kenneth.buckeye@dot.state.mn.us; Jeffrey Buxbaum, Cambridge Systematics, Inc., ph: (617) 354-0167, E-mail: jbuxbaum@camsys.com.